Brian Vickers: 2012

 Vickers started the 2012 season without a ride, but it was announced in early March that he would drive the No. 55 Toyota for Michael Waltrip Racing at both races at Bristol, Martinsville, and Loudon, sharing the ride with Mark Martin and Michael Waltrip.
 In his first race in the No. 55, Vickers dominated the first half of the race, leading for 125 laps.
-He would eventually finish 5th.
+He would eventually finish fifth.
 On March 30, Michael Waltrip Racing announced that Vickers would drive at Sonoma, and Watkins Glen, expanding his race schedule to eight races in the No. 55.
 Vickers also drove the team's AF Corse-Waltrip No. 61 Ferrari in the GTE-AM class for the FIA World Endurance Championship at the 6 Hours of Spa and the 24 Heures du Mans.
-Vickers announced at the fall Martinsville race that he renewed his contract with MWR and will race 9 more times in the No. 55 car next year sharing the ride with Mark Martin (24) and Michael Waltrip (3).
+Vickers announced at the fall Martinsville race that he renewed his contract with MWR and will race nine more times in the No. 55 car next year, sharing the ride with Mark Martin (24) and Michael Waltrip (3).
 Additionally, Vickers will return to the Nationwide Series full-time, driving for Joe Gibbs Racing.

 2013

 For his 2013 season, Vickers performed well at Bristol.
 His second ride in the No. 55 at Martinsville was unlucky.
-He had crashed in the early laps and after repairing his car, got back on the lead lap and then spun around.
-After again getting back on to the lead lap, on the final lap of the race he passed Danica Patrick for 11th place.
-Seconds later he was intentionally spun by Kevin Harvick who was angry with Vickers for prior contact.
-In reply Vickers bumped Harvick when entering pit road after the race was over; he climbed out and the two briefly argued.
-Vickers ran the No. 11 FedEx Toyota at Texas, Kansas and Richmond for an injured Denny Hamlin.
-Though Hamlin returned at Talladega for the Aaron's 499, Vickers substituted for him on lap 23, though he was eventually collected in The Big One less than 15 laps after the switch.
+He had crashed in the early laps and, after repairing his car, got back on the lead lap and then spun around.
+After again getting back on the lead lap, on the final lap of the race, he passed Danica Patrick for eleventh place.
+Seconds later, he was intentionally spun by Kevin Harvick, who was angry with Vickers for prior contact.
+In reply, Vickers bumped Harvick when entering pit road after the race was over; he climbed out, and the two briefly argued.
+Vickers ran the No. 11 FedEx Toyota at Texas, Kansas, and Richmond for an injured Denny Hamlin.
+Though Hamlin returned at Talladega for the Aaron's 499, Vickers substituted for him on lap 23, though he was eventually collected in The Big One less than fifteen laps after the switch.

 At Sonoma, Vickers started in 34th place in his 3rd ride for MWR in the No. 55 Toyota.
 He led 4 laps and had a very fast racecar, even though he had to start at the rear of the field because Jason Bowles had qualified the car as Vickers was racing at Road America.
-While his MWR teammates Martin Truex Jr. and Clint Bowyer ended up in the top ten, with Truex winning, Vickers ended up in 13th place.
+While his MWR teammates Martin Truex Jr. and Clint Bowyer ended up in the top ten, with Truex winning, Vickers ended up in thirteenth place.